Post

 GitHub Integration — Packaging Form

-Go to the GAS project → Controller_iOS.gs → Adjust the content of View_iOS_Form.html: Remove the fake Asana Tasks integration method:
+Go to the GAS project → Controller_iOS.gs → Adjust the content of View_iOS_Form.html: Remove the fake Asana Tasks connection method:

 <? tasks.forEach(function(task) { ?>